Now Is Good

 Tessa’s motivation is justified as we know that she wants to complete a list of things to do as much as she can before her life ends.
 It’s pretty sad she’ll never get to have a family of her own, grow old with a special someone and never give birth to a kid.

 Correct me if I’m wrong.
 At the 0:24:37 mark, was that actually Courtney Love making a cameo appearance?
 Dakota worked with Courtney in a movie called, “Trapped.”
+An underrated neo-noir crime thriller.

 Heartwarming moments were executed effectively.
 If you have a sensitive soft side, bring a couple of tissues.
 Don’t bring a bowl of chopped onions.
-I nearly got teary eyed.
+I got teary eyed.
 To quote Robert Downey Jr.’s character, Kirk Lazarus off of “Tropic Thunder.”
 “The scene is about emotionality!”

 Unhealthy: Cinematography suffers from a bad case of Shaky Cam.
 Who’s in charge of principal photography, Hammy the Squirrel from “Over the Hedge?”